-Soccer is an extremely demanding sport that pushes players’ bodies to the limit.
-Professional soccer players are among the fittest athletes in the world, covering more distance per game than virtually any other.
-Non-track-and-field-based sport.
+Soccer is extremely demanding and pushes players’ bodies to the limit causing endless injuries.
+Professional soccer players are among the fittest athletes in the world, covering more distance per game than virtually any other—non-track-and-field-based sport.

-Unfortunately, the physicality of the sport plus the number of games means that injuries occur quite frequently.
+Unfortunately, the physicality of the sport plus the number of games means that injuries occur frequently.

-In this article, we look at the most common soccer injuries, as well as the main reasons they occur.
+In this article, we look at the most common soccer injuries and the main reasons they occur.
 Some of the other areas we’ll touch on include:

 - Concussions in soccer